drkstr101/beige-sun/src/pages/index.md

     subtitle: We can help!
     content: >
-      Tell us a little about the problem you're facing and get a free Project Charter to get you started on the right.
+      Tell us a little about the problem you're facing and get a free Project Charter to get you started on the right foot.
     actions:
       - label: Try Free
         url: /pricing